chunribu/miidl/docs/index.md

 #### Modeling

-Typically, we build a 2d-CNN classifier to perform discrimination.
+Notably, we build a 2d-CNN classifier to perform discrimination.
+You can also write annother model manually in PyTorch.

 #### Interpretation